tudelft3d/Random3Dcity/README.md

 ---------------------

 This software is free to use.
 However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3dgeoinfo.bk.tudelft.nl/).
+If you are using the engine and/or the data in a research, please cite the following paper:

+    @inproceedings{Biljecki:2014ub,
+        author = {Biljecki, Filip and Ledoux, Hugo and Stoter, Jantien}, title = {{Error propagation in the computation of volumes in 3D city models with the Monte Carlo method}}, booktitle = {ISPRS Annals.
+Proceedings of the ISPRS/IGU Joint International Conference on Geospatial Theory, Processing, Modelling and Applications}, year = {2014},
+        editor = {Li, S and Dragicevic, S}, pages = {31--39},
+        address = {Toronto, Canada},
+        month = oct
+    }

-A research paper is under submission, hence please contact me to give you a reference to cite.
+A journal paper is under submission, so please contact me about the updated reference if you plan to submit your paper later.

 Further, I will be very happy to hear if you find this tool useful for your workflow.
 If you find it useful and/or have suggestions for its improvement, please let me know.
 Further, I am maintaining a list of users that I notify of corrections and updates.